Lake Powell Photography: The Best Photography Locations in Arizona

 ISO – Start with ISO 1600 – 3200.
 This is a common starting point, and you will adjust from here.

-Shutter Speed – Remember, the earth is rotating.
+Shutter Speed – Remember, the Earth is rotating.
 If you leave the shutter open for too long, you will see star trails that will not make for a crisp image.
 We want crisp, non-star trail images.
-Here is the formula to avoid star trails.
-The 500 rule – Divide 500 by the focal length of your lens.
+Here is the formula to avoid star trails—the 500 rule – Divide 500 by the focal length of your lens.
 So, if you have a 24mm lens on a full-frame camera, you will set your shutter speed to 20 sec.
 (500/24 = 20.83).
 If you are using a crop sensor camera, first do the math of the crop sensor to find the focal length.
 Cannon is 1.6, and Nikon is 1.5.
 Convert to full-frame focal length, then use the formula.
 Nikon 18mm x 1.5= 27mm – 500/27 = 18.51 seconds.

 Aperture—Depth of field isn’t critical in these shots, but letting light into the camera is; therefore, you should shoot wide open.
 If the depth of field is essential to you, try not to go too high.
 (Wide open =the lowest aperture your camera will allow.)
 You will have to increase the ISO, which will give you digital noise.